Malaysia is betting on data centers to boost its economy. But experts warn they come at a price.

 JOHOR BAHRU, Malaysia (AP) — Winson Lau has always had contingency plans.
 But he wasn’t prepared for data centers.

-Lau relies on water and electricity to operate his thriving export business in Malaysia’s Johor province, where he raises a kaleidoscope of tropical fish in rows of aquariums, including albino fish with red spots that can fetch up to $10,000 from collectors.
+Lau relies on water and electricity to operate his thriving export business in Malaysia’s Johor province.
 His contingency plans in the event of an outage involve an intricate system of purifying wastewater through friendly bacteria and an alarm system to quickly switch to backup power.

 But these measures can’t compete with the gigantic, power-guzzling and thirsty data centers being built in Johor.
 The province is on track to have at least 1.6 gigawatts of data centers at any given moment from nearly nothing in 2019, making it the fastest-growing data center market in Southeast Asia, according to a report published in April.